Atashnezhad/Drilling_AI_Platform_GUI/README.md

 **The PDC ROP modeling**:

-A model was developed for hard-rocks considering the PDC bit details including number of cutters, number of blades, cutter back rake, cutter side rake, cutter diameter, RPM, WOB, bit diameter, and apparent rock strength.
+A model was developed for hard-rocks considering the PDC bit details including number of cutters, number of blades, cutter back rake, cutter side rake, cutter diameter, bit diameter, and operational parameters such as RPM, WOB, and apparent rock strength.
 Two concepts, including threshold weight on cutter (WOC_t) and threshold rate of penetration (ROP_t) introduced and used to detect the two main regions in drilling ROP-WOB plots.

- The SALib library was used for [sensitivity analysis](https://github.com/Atashnezhad/ROP-Modeling/tree/main/Akhtarmanesh%20et%20al%20PDC%20ROP%20model) and the result is seen at the following figure.
+The SALib library was used for [sensitivity analysis](https://github.com/Atashnezhad/ROP-Modeling/tree/main/Akhtarmanesh%20et%20al%20PDC%20ROP%20model) to identify parameters with a significant effect on ROP, as seen in the following figure.

 <p align="center">
   <img width="400" src="Assets/AkhtarmaneshEtAlModelSens - Copy.png" >
 </p>

-The size of black circles shows the share of each parameter on the dependant parameter (ROP).
-The connections are representative of the interaction between parameters.
+The size of black circles shows the contribution of each parameter on the dependent parameter (ROP).
+The connections are representative of the second-order interaction between parameters.

 **Drill string vibration model**:

-The drill string vibration model developed (Al Dushaishi et al. 2019) was used for vibration simulation and to detect the critical regions.
+The drill string vibration model developed (Al Dushaishi et al. 2019) was used for vibration simulation and to detect the critical speed regions.
 The critical regions are considered and are avoided for operational parameter design purposes.

 **PDC cutter temperature model**: